zer0Kerbal/TheGoldStandard/readme.md

  [![SpaceDock][SPCDCK:shd]][SPCDCK:url]

 Adds the pursuit of gold and an extremely rare resource called Unobtainium to the game!
+Mine either of these heavy resources for fun and profit!
+A great alternative to contract spam!
 Eight new parts and and additional functionality to several stock parts in Kerbal Space Program.

 By [`zer0Kerbal`][zer0Kerbal], originally by [`Dewar`][auth-link]